pc-sxb-p23-055-fortwenger-chocolaterie-perspective

 The Editor

-Let’s take a step back a few years to 2023.
-The Cémoi factory in Molsheim finds itself in a bit of a bind.
-And then, Steve Risch, the CEO of Fortwenger, arrives on the scene, buys the site, and decides to transform it into a one-of-a-kind destination in Alsace.
-We're talking about a space of 8,000 m² spread over 3 hectares, where they still craft hollow chocolate figures the traditional way, hand-painted with care.
+Let's go back a few years to 2023.
+The Cémoi factory in Molsheim is in the spotlight.
+And there, Steve Risch, the CEO of Fortwenger, arrives and purchases the site, deciding to turn it into a unique place in Alsace.
+We're talking about an area of 8,000 m² on 3 hectares, where they still make hollow chocolate figures by hand, using traditional methods.

 The future site will look like this: there will be an immersive journey to understand how chocolate is born, from the bean to the hand-painted mold.
-As a bonus, there will be a chocolate school, fun workshops, a shop full of sweet treats, and a cozy tea room where you can sit back and enjoy at your leisure.
+As a bonus, there will be a chocolate school, fun workshops, a shop full of sweet treats, and a cozy tea room where you can sit back and enjoy.

 Immersive visit, chocolate school, and tea room

-This isn't the first time Fortwenger has delighted us with places to visit.
-The Palace of Gingerbread in Gertwiller is a huge hit (53,000 visitors in 2023), and the Hansi Museum in Colmar also attracts the curious.
-Let's just say the brand knows how to blend heritage, tradition, and deliciousness!
-Besides making everyone's mouth water, this new place will also boost the region.
-Ten jobs are expected to be created in Molsheim: baristas, hosts, and more.Welcome desks, sellers… A lovely way to give a new lease on life to a historic site, all while showcasing the chocolate-making expertise of Alsace.
+This isn’t the first time Fortwenger delights us with places to visit.
+The Palais du Pain d’Épices in Gertwiller is a hit (53,000 visitors in 2023), and the Hansi Museum in Colmar also attracts curious visitors.
+Let’s just say the brand knows how to blend heritage, tradition, and indulgence!
+Besides making everyone’s mouths water, this new location will also boost the region.
+Ten jobs are expected to be created in Molsheim: baristas, hœ ಕ್ಷ;welcome testers, sellers… A lovely way to give new life to a historic site while showcasing the chocolate-making expertise of Alsace.

 More info